NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 In a recent social media post, NAVI mentioned a return to normal, but a normal that also acknowledges the reality of the situation.
 What does that mean on a day-to-day basis?
 How do you balance running the org with being honest about the conditions of your work?

 Zolotarov: We mentioned [a return to normal] because of our partners.
 Obviously, we have obligations.
 The good thing is that NAVI, we are from Ukraine, we are a CIS-based powerhouse, but sponsorship-wise, most of our partners are E.U. or U.S. based.
 So financially, we’re doing fine.
 We lost only one partner and it was our own decision — a Russian bank, Tinkoff, that supported NAVI.
-The guys who work there are great guys and they don’t support what is happening but, I mean, we can’t work with Russian brands anymore.
+The guys who work there are great guys, and they don’t support what is happening but, I mean, we can’t work with Russian brands anymore.
 Anyone who pays taxes there is not our partner or employee or player.

 We had talks with all of our partners, with all of our sponsors, to explain the situation.
 And after those talks, we feel quite comfortable because they are okay with it.
 They are ready to wait.
 They understand the situation.
 They understand that some of our promotional posts may look strange, at least at the moment.
 However, it’s our new reality.
 Some of our partners even offered us prepayments.
-They assured us that they don’t want to lose NAVI and they will do everything that’s needed to keep on cooperating with us.
+They assured us that they don’t want to lose NAVI, and they will do everything that’s needed to keep on cooperating with us.
 So I’m quite positive.
-We are able to keep our staff, we are able to keep our rosters, players, etc. The only thing that’s unknown right now is how long this war is going to take, and where it’s going to take all of us.
+We are able to keep our staff, we are able to keep our rosters, players, etc. The only thing that’s unknown right now is how long this war is going to take and where it’s going to take all of us.